 What’s the big deal with drinking alcohol during pregnancy?
 Is it really that serious?

-When a pregnant person drinks alcohol, the alcohol passes from their bloodstream into the fetus’s blood.
-This prenatal alcohol exposure can impact the fetus’s development and cause serious, irreversible brain injury.
+When a pregnant person drinks alcohol, the alcohol passes from their bloodstream into the fetus’s blood.1 This prenatal alcohol exposure can impact the fetus’s development2 and cause serious, irreversible brain injury.1

 Is a little wine safe during pregnancy?
 At least it’s not hard liquor!

-Alcohol is alcohol, and one type of alcohol is not less harmful to a fetus than another.
+Alcohol is alcohol, and one type of alcohol is not less harmful4 to an embryo or fetus than another.
 All types of alcohol – including red wine, white wine, wine coolers, hard cider, beer, and hard liquor – contain chemicals that are harmful to development and may cause permanent injury to the fetus.
 The safest choice is not to drink any type of alcohol during pregnancy.

 What if my partner drinks?